 - Contact information

 Pro tip: It’s possible to go overboard with branding.
-Include some branding elements, but don’t let them detract from the story your trying to tell.
+Don’t let it detract from the story you’re trying to tell.

 Many video sharing platforms, including YouTube, allow you to embed a CTA directly into the video.
 If you have access to this technology, use it.
 Don’t rely just on the write-up on your social media or website.
-It’s possible that your video alone will be shared.
-Make sure the relevant information is visible.
+It’s possible that your video alone will be shared, so make sure the relevant information is visible.